A-1: Table of Contents and Introduction

 We may conclude then that “believing” includes more than mere acknowledgment or mental understanding of who Christ is (for even the demons have that).
 As far as personal salvation is concerned, it is a matter of receiving Christ, which means submitting to His authority, which, in addition, means renouncing the works of Darkness in one’s life.

-The other way is found in “those who do what is right”.
-In a spirit of humility, “they are doing what God wants” (and not of themselves).
-(John 3:21, NLT) Such “works” follow the prescription, “Work out your own salvation with fear and trembling; for God is at work in you, both to will and to work for his good pleasure.”
-(Phil 2:12-13, RSV) To “work out your own salvation” means that one’s personal choice and effort are involved.
+Those who “are doing what God wants” , we could say, are working out their “own salvation with fear and trembling”, knowing that “it is God who works in you, both to will and to work for his good pleasure.”
+(Philippians 2:12-13, ESV) To “work out your own salvation” means that one’s personal choice and effort are involved.
 God can’t do everything; there is the “work” side of our “faith”.

 Here is where that peculiar human attribute known as “choice” enters the picture – what sets human beings apart from the animal kingdom.
 If there were no “work” (no involvement, no step of faith), that means no choice would be needed.
 And if there is no choice, then it is all left up to God – total pre-destination.

-But that is not what God desires, nor how He has designed the drama of human experience and history; He expects us to trust and respond, as in a relationship, and thus He has given us humans freedom of choice.
-And choice means faith moves itself from contemplation into action.
+But that is not what God desires, nor how He has designed the drama of human experience and history; He wishes for us to trust and respond, as in a relationship, and thus He has given us humans freedom of choice.
+And choice means faith shifts from contemplation into action.
 As far as personal salvation is concerned, there should be some kind of conscious acceptance which will manifest in some positive way; or conversely, a conscious denial, turning away, and rejection

 (Jesus:) I intentionally created people with the capacity to choose good or evil.
 I wanted them to be free to love Me—or not.
 Love that has no choice is not real! [from Dear Jesus by Sarah Young, Thomas Nelson, 2007].

 “Faith comes by hearing, and hearing by the word of God.”
-(Romans 10:17) Faith recognizes God’s urging – His voice, His word to us; we believe what we cannot see – and most importantly, we respond and “work for his good pleasure”.
+(Romans 10:17) Faith recognizes God’s urging – His voice, His word to us personally; we believe what we cannot see – and most importantly, we respond and “work for his good pleasure”.
 “My sheep hear My voice, and I know them, and they follow Me.”
-(John 10:27) Like a torch in the night, faith illumines the path ahead, but, of course, we have to take the steps (take action, do the work).
+(Philippians 2:17, John 10:27) Like a torch in the night, faith illumines the path ahead, but, of course, we have to take the steps (take action, do the work).

 At this point it might help to see what the Scriptures have to say about this issue of salvation where the emphasis lies with the conduct of individuals more than their belief systems: